SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/migrate-angular-1-x-applications-to-sharepoint-framework.md

     yo @microsoft/sharepoint
     ```

-1. When prompted, enter the following values (*select the default option for all prompts omitted below*):
+1. When prompted, enter the following values (*select the default option for all prompts omitted from the following list*):

     - **What is your solution name?**: angular-todo
     - **Which type of client-side component to create?**: Web Part